Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 comments: true
 ---

 I was watching a movie the other day all of a sudden, i found myself scrolling thru facebook looking for the next corgi post that i could give my "heart react" to.
-Completely forgetting about the movie and/or why i watched it in the first place. was it because of my lack of attention span? was it the adorable corgis? or was it because **the movie just really sucked..?**
+Completely forgetting about the movie and how or why i got around watching it in the first place. was it because of my lack of attention span? was it the adorable corgis? or was it because **the movie just really sucked..?**

 So for my first actual project i decided to do my research on the [IMDb dataset](https://datasets.imdbws.com/) and started with the question "How is movie genre related with average ratings?"